NikolaiT/incolumitas/content/Programming/recording-mouse-movements-with-javascript.md

 ### ReCaptcha v2 and v3

-The standard way of telling humans apart from bots is Google's ReCaptcha system.
+The standard method of telling humans apart from bots is Google's ReCaptcha system.
 In 2018, the new ReCaptcha v3 was introduced.
 The v2 version basically tasked the suspected user with a challenge that is hard to solve for computers, but relatively easy for humans.

-The new v3 version is fully transparent and computes a continuous score between 0 (bot) and 1 (human) to rate all actions appearing on a website.
+The new v3 version is fully transparent and computes a continuous score between 0 (bot) and 1 (human) to rate all actions occurring on a website.
 This [blog post](https://datadome.co/bot-detection/recaptchav2-recaptchav3-efficient-bot-protection/) gives an excellent overview of the subject.

 Both ReCaptcha versions give a significantly better score to users that are using Google's Chrome browser and are logged in into their Google account.
 If you delete your Google cookies and you are using Firefox and you block third party cookies, you will be faced with a significantly lower score.